oreinecke/couchgis/README.md

 out your fixed geometry, click on 'Auswahl merken', and then a button presents itself for each relation.
 I have the following to say to this:
 - Each geometry relates to itself by default.
-- You might encounter glitches because of my sloppy implementation: For instance, I do not check for intersecting line segments, and the algorithm gets confused by identical points, and there's probably more.
+- You might encounter glitches due to my sloppy implementation: For instance, I do not check for intersecting line segments, points identical to other points or points on line segments etc.
+- I've built in a tolerance (or snap if you will) of 6-10cm depending on latitude.
+This is a good thing, because coordinates usually aren't that precise, hence that kind of a distance shouldn't decide if geometries are related.
 - Let the interface encourage you to select the documents as tightly as possible, before they are filtered geometrically.
 I've tried to make the filter perform as fast as it gets, but there's of course limitations.
 If it